BlogCategoriesCompareAbout

 Can Mistral models handle code generation effectively?

-Yes, Codestral 22B specializes in 80+ languages, outperforming GPT-4 in some benchmarks with fill-in-the-middle support.
+Yes, Codestral 22B specializes in 80+ languages, remaining competitive in code benchmarks with fill-in-the-middle support.
 It's ideal for developer-researchers fine-tuning on local hardware.

 What deployment tools integrate best with Mistral AI?